magentabusiness/IoT-Quickstart/SARA N211/03_Connect_device_to_IoT-Gateway.md

     AT+NCONFIG="CR_0859_SI_AVOID","FALSE
     AT+NCONFIG="AUTOCONNECT","FALSE"     # Disable Auto connect
     AT+NRB                               # Reboot - wait until finished (10sec)
-    AT+NCDP="10.112.28.10",5683            # Set IP-Address of ALLIoT
+    AT+NCDP="10.112.28.10",5683            # Set IP-Address of IoT-Gateway
     AT+NRB                               # Reboot - wait until finished (10sec)
     AT+CFUN=1                            # Enable Radio Module
     AT+CGDCONT=0,"IP","alliot.nbiot.at"  # Set APN
     AT+CPSMS=0                           # Disable Power Saving Mode
     AT+NRB                               # Reboot - wait until finished (10sec)
     ```
-11. Connect to NB-IoT Network and ALLIoT (do it after each reboot)
+11. Connect to NB-IoT Network and IoT-Gateway (do it after each reboot)
      ```
     //Enable Module Output